Digital Product Passports

 - Old systems: Legacy platforms like ERP and PLM don’t play nice with new tech.

-- Sensitive info: Companies worry about exposing proprietary details.
+- Sensitive info: Brands worry about exposing proprietary details.

-- High costs: For small businesses, upgrades and training can be a big burden.
+- High costs: For small brands, upgrades and training can be a big burden.

-- Unclear rules: EU regulations are still evolving, so targets keep shifting.
+- Unclear rules: European Union regulations are still evolving, so targets keep shifting, including those tied to environmental performance and reporting.

-Digital Product Passports are developed by a mix of players:
+Digital Product Passports are developed by a mix of players across the market:

 - Industry groups like Catena-X and the Global Battery Alliance